otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment.md

 ### Task 2

+Create an endpoint that displays all available endpoints in your **REST API**.

+Here is an example request in **Postman**:

+---

+### Task 3

+In the `week-05-security-considerations.md` file, analyse the security implications of displaying all available endpoints in your **REST API**.
+We will discuss your analysis in the next week.

+---

+### Task 4

 Implement **POST** and **PUT** validation for the `Department`, `Course` and `User` **resources**.

 Create validation **middleware** in the `middleware/validation` directory for each **resource**: